nixworks/public/news/2012/05/23/adam-lambert-became-the-first-openly-gay-artist-to-debuted-at-1-on-the-billboard-200-album-charts-with-his-album-trespassing.md

 ### [2012-05-23](/news/2012/05/23/index.md)

-# Adam Lambert became the first openly gay artist to debuted at #1 on the Billboard 200 Album Charts, with his album ''Trespassing''.
+# Adam Lambert became the first openly gay artist to debuted at #1 on the Billboard 200 Album Charts, with his album "Trespassing".